risuorg/risu/doc/presentation-revealmd.md

 - Add more plugins!
 - Evangelize about the tool so we can work together in solving our common issues on the same framework.
-- Get moving fast enough that the tool has continuity, other tools just died by having a ‘solo’ developer working on spare time
+- Get moving fast enough that the tool has continuity, other tools just died by having a ‘solo’ developer working in their spare time.
 - Start implementing more tests in Magui that provide real intelligence (for example we do report and check on seqno or pipeline-yaml but lot of other issues can benefit from this).

 ---